ComputeCanada/magic_castle/docs/README.md

 #### 5.3.1 region

-Label of the AWS EC2 region where the cluster will be created (i.e.: `us-east-2`).
+Defines the label of the AWS EC2 region where the cluster will be created (i.e.: `us-east-2`).

 **Requirement**: Must be in the [list of available EC2 regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).